-- · These tests are free. - We will only contact you for positive or abnormal test results. - You can ask for a copy of your results to go to your GP.
+- These tests are free, but you will be charged if you have had a Cervical Screening Test in the past 5 years or do not have a Medicare card. - We will only contact you for positive or abnormal test results. - You can ask for a copy of your results to go to your GP.